 Here are my go-to travel tips....

 1. Make sure to pack the low blood sugar snacks you like.
 Over pack snacks because I’m always surprised at how much more activity I seem to do when I travel internationally…usually because of the walking and the outdoor excursions.
 I tend to have more low blood sugars then usual.
 Also, if you’re carrying the snacks through airport security…make sure they will pass (no liquids over 3 oz.).
-My go-to product is the gel packs created by a fellow T1 from a company called Level.

 2. Print off the insulin pump & CGM form that explains what the device(s) are that you’re wearing and have your doctor sign it.
 I always tuck mine in my passport carrier so that I keep everything together.
 I got this form from my endocrinologist’s office.
 I’ve only had to use it once when I was traveling out of Tel Aviv, Israel…but I was sure happy to have it!